 - Specific medications with known side effects (e.g., nausea with duloxetine or risk of sedation with mirtazapine) are avoided when patients are already experiencing these side effects from their cancer treatments and because of the possible exacerbation of these side effects.

-- Treatment with significant CYP2D6 inhibitors (e.g., paroxetine) is not recommended when patients are receiving tamoxifen because of the risk of significant drug-drug interactions.
-(Refer to the PDQ summary on Sweats and Hot Flashes for more information.)
+- Patients who are treated with CYP2D6 inhibitors (e.g., paroxetine) and tamoxifen may be at risk of significant drug-drug interactions.
+(Refer to the PDQ summary on Hot Flashes and Night Sweats for more information.)

 No pharmacological treatment studies have been conducted in children and adolescents with cancer.
 Furthermore, evidence on pharmacological treatment of anxiety disorders in pediatric patients without cancer is also limited.
 One meta-analysis of pediatric antidepressant clinical trials [Level of evidence: I] found antidepressants efficacious relative to placebo in the treatment of anxiety disorders, with strongest effects in non-OCD anxiety disorders (e.g., generalized anxiety disorder or social anxiety disorder) and intermediate effects in OCD.
 (Refer to the PDQ summary on Depression for a discussion of the risk of suicidal ideation/suicide attempt associated with antidepressant use.)

 In general, patients with cancer need to be encouraged to take enough medication to relieve anxiety.
 Medications are readily tapered and discontinued when symptoms subside.
 Concerns about addiction are exaggerated in patients with cancer and often interfere with adequate symptom relief.Current Clinical Trials

 Check NCI’s list of cancer clinical trials for U.S. supportive and palliative care trials about anxiety disorder that are now accepting participants.
 The list of trials can be further narrowed by location, drug, intervention, and other criteria.